 Here’s where it all starts to go wrong.
 The hypothesis for the reason this last statement is made is tendered as “Why?
 Because they didn’t hire the right professional.
 Just because they call themselves a Home Inspector doesn’t mean they’re any good.”

 It can be plainly seen from the above statistical analysis that the Home Inspector is not, even usually, the cause for someone buying a lemon.
 Most lemons get sold to people who don’t have Home Inspections.
-Yep! count them, there’s over 80,000 homes sold in Ontario last year alone that did not have a Home Inspection.
+Yep! count them, there were over 80,000 homes sold in Ontario last year alone that did not have a Home Inspection.
 That’s 80,000 chances of a lemon.
 The 120, 000 that did have Home Inspections generated……ZERO…..valid lawsuits.

 Sorry Mr Alex Schuldtz of Mike Holmes Group, while I agree with you that not all Home Inspectors are good Home Inspectors, it’s not the main reason for people buying lemons!